JulienLebranchu/data.ob7.ird.fr/readme.md

-# Marine Institute Data Catalogue: GeoNetwork
+# Ob7 Data Catalogue: GeoNetwork

-This repository contains the custom files for the [GeoNetwork](https://geonetwork-opensource.org/) implementation of the Marine Institute's Data Catalogue.
+This repository contains the custom files for the [GeoNetwork](https://geonetwork-opensource.org/) implementation of Ob7 Data Catalogue.
+It's a fork of the Marine Institute's Data Catalogue.

 ---